lianhanloh/redlock-rs/README.md

 Documentation on the library can be found at https://lianhanloh.github.io/redlock-rs.

-To create a lock manager:
+To create a lock manager and acquire lock:

 ```rust
 extern crate redlock;